sankha-mondal/Spring-Boot_RSocket/README.md

 # Spring-Boot RSocket
+🔘 In the diverse World of microservices, working exclusively with the HTTP protocol can have some challenges.

-🔘 A new messaging protocol
+🔘 RSocket is a new messaging protocol that's designed to solve these challenges.

 🔘 It can do Bi-directional Communication delivered via TCP or Web Socket.